apache/buildstream-site/content/pages/faq.md

 #### I have BuildStream installed, now what?

 Take a look at our [tutorials and examples] to learn more about how to use BuildStream.
-If you are interesting in learning more about BuildStream capabilities, take a look at the [BuildStream In Detail] page.
+If you are interesting in learning more about BuildStream capabilities, take a look at the [BuildStream documentation] website.

 ## Contribute to BuildStream